Am I a Pharisee like those Jewish scholars in the Gospels?

 They wanted to serve God, as do I.

-They wanted to ensure true religion was being proclaimed–which is why they grilled Jesus time and again throughout all four Gospels.
+They wanted to ensure true religion was being proclaimed.
+That’s why they grilled Jesus time and again throughout all four Gospels.

 I understand that desire–which is why I spend my time studying the Bible.